-Twice a term, or more often if required, you will be invited into school by your child's class teacher so that he or she can explain the skills or 'targets' that your child is working towards as well as what support and activities your child will experience at school.
+Three times a year, class teachers will share Individual Learning Plans with you so that he or she can explain the skills or 'targets' that your child is working towards as well as what support and provision your child will experience at school.
 The class teacher will also guide you as to how you can support your child at home.